LeviButcher/math-functions/README.md

 # Math-Functions
-Basic math functions in C.
+Basic math functions in C. Used for a quick demostration of using the Debugger and steps for setting up the debugger in Codeblocks.

-## How to clone repo
+## How to clone repo (or just download the zip)
-* Go download and install Git
+* Go download and install [Git](https://git-scm.com/downloads)
 * Click clone or dowload option on repo main page
 * Click Use HTTPS if not already selected
 * Copy url within box